U.S. Chamber of Commerce

-The report, “The Gilded Chamber: Despite Claims of Representing Millions of Businesses, the U.S. Chamber of Commerce Gets Most of Its Money From Just 64 Donors,” analyzes the 1,619 contributions listed by the Chamber and its affiliate working against consumer access to courts, the U.S. Chamber Institute for Legal Reform (ILR), on their 2012 Form 990 tax returns.
-Just a tiny fraction of their donors account for most of their contributions, Public Citizen found.
+A 2014 report by Public Citizen, "The Gilded Chamber: Despite Claims of Representing Millions of Businesses, the U.S. Chamber of Commerce Gets Most of Its Money From Just 64 Donors," analyzed the 1,619 contributions listed by the Chamber and its affiliate working against consumer access to courts, the U.S. Chamber Institute for Legal Reform (ILR), on their 2012 Form 990 tax returns.
+Just a tiny fraction of their donors account for most of their contributions, the report found.

 The average reported contribution to the U.S. Chamber was $111,254, with the top 43 entities donating a combined $80.4 million.